Priyanshsao-web/Rural-Digitalization/README.md

 - Real-time student progress tracking and attendance monitoring.

 👩‍🎓 Student Dashboard
-- Personalized learning path based on grade and subject.
+- Gamified exam and digiatl learning Module with multi language supports.
-- Instant feedback on quizzes and assignments.
+- Can access the uploaded videos in Downlaodable form.
-- Text-to-speech and accessibility options for inclusive learning.
+- Attendance Feature for easy attendance.

  🏫 Admin Panel
 - School-wide performance analytics and reporting.